hashicorp/terraform-website/content/source/docs/enterprise/upgrade/batch.html.md

 ./migrate.sh
 ```

-The `migrate.sh` does not perform any error handling.
-The logs should be
+The `migrate.sh` script does not perform any error handling.
+Review the logs
-reviewed to ensure all workspaces are migrated properly.
+to ensure all workspaces are migrated properly.